-When your scheduled posts are published, you'll probably be doing something else, and won't be active on the respective social network.
+When your scheduled posts are published, you'll probably be doing something else and won't be active on the respective social network.
 (That's the time-saving benefit we mentioned above.)
-The downside is that you're not available to respond immediately to any initial feedback.
-And in the worst case scenario, if your post has triggered negative feedback, then you won't be there to handle the situation.
+The downside is that you cannot respond immediately to any initial feedback.
+And in the worst-case scenario, if your post has triggered negative feedback, you won't be there to handle the situation.

 2) You can appear too robotic